Skip to main content

 tip

-The tool reference below is for teams building custom agents or automations who want precise control over which tools are called and when.
-One thing worth knowing: most structured tools require an entity ID, so get_entities() is usually the right first call when working programmatically.
+The reference below is for teams building custom agents that need explicit tool control.
+If you're using Claude, Cursor, Codex, or any conversational agent, you can skim it for capability awareness.
+In most cases, you can describe what you want and the agent picks the right tools.
+One thing worth knowing if you do go programmatic: most structured tools require an entity ID, so get_entities() is usually the right first call.

 Tool Selection: Ask Causely vs Structured Tools